aeonSolutions/Aeonlabs-Home-Automation-Smart-EMF-Shield-Curtain-for-Windows-and-Balconies/README.md

 The total cost of this project to date is listed below:
 - Work hours dedicated to this project: >300 w.h <br>
   This includes research and study about Bio EM RF, building this repository, and other useless miscellaneous online tasks. <br>
   hardware electronics assembly and testing, several times.
+- Electronic components  >200 eur
 - Aluminium Enclosure Case and other materials ~20 eur ( [buy one on AliExpress ](https://s.click.aliexpress.com/e/_DkqC3wL) )

 <br>